-A recent study published in the journal Human Reproduction shows that for a 90 percent chance of conceiving three children (without IVF), a woman should start trying as early as age 23; for two children, age 27; and for one child, age 32.
+A September 2015 study published in the journal Human Reproduction shows that for a 90 percent chance of conceiving three children (without IVF), a woman should start trying as early as age 23; for two children, age 27; and for one child, age 32.
 The chance drops to 50 percent if a woman aims for three children starting at 35; two children at 38; and one child at 41.

 “All fertility issues are only exacerbated by the effects of reproductive aging,” Klein explains.
 “Some of these are typically known, and some are impossible to know about unless specific testing is done.”

 “We really want men to check their sperm sooner rather than later,” says Kenan Omurtag, MD, assistant professor in reproductive endocrinology and infertility at the Washington University St. Louis School of Medicine’s department of obstetrics and gynecology.
 Omurtag recommends the Yo Home Sperm Test Kit.
 He says men who want children should try to conceive before 40 and freeze and bank sperm before undergoing any chemotherapy, radiation or radical pelvic surgery.

-Fertility factors, preservation options, the timing of when to conceive and deciding whether to have kids — it’s a lot to tackle.
+Fertility factors, preservation options, the timing of when to conceive and deciding whether to have kids, it’s a lot to tackle.
 That’s because these are major life decision with huge impact, and we don’t always achieve the outcomes we want.